Argonne-National-Laboratory/neml/doc/sphinx/general_flow/walkerkrempl.rst

 where :math:`\dot{\varepsilon}_{ref}` is a parameter and :math:`\left\Vert \dot{\boldsymbol{e}}\right\Vert` is the total (not inelastic) deviatoric strain rate.

-For :math:`\lambda = 0` the model returns the underlying viscoplastic model flow rate.
-For :math:`\lambda \rightarrow 1` the model returns an equivalent rate insensitive flow rate, asymptotically approximating an equivalent rate independent model.
+In the limit :math:`\lambda = 0` the model returns the rate sensitive, viscoplastic flow response from the underlying model.
+In the limit :math:`\lambda \rightarrow 1` the model returns an equivalent rate insensitive flow rate, asymptotically approximating an equivalent rate independent model.
 An interpolation function can change the value of :math:`\lambda` as a function of temperature, for example to transition